Many people prone to shoulder pain don’t experience any problems when they use the kettlebell in its usual way.

-So by using the kettlebell and focusing on packing your shoulder and using that alignment with the kettlebell when you are lifting it over your head, it naturally pulls you into alignment and centers your shoulder, and gets you to focus on keeping your shoulder locked-in in its socket.
+So by using the kettlebell, focusing on packing your shoulder, and using that alignment with the kettlebell.
+Lifting it over your head naturally pulls you into alignment, centers your shoulder, and gets you to focus on keeping your shoulder locked in its socket.

-Chris Lopez: It’s www.kettlebellworkouts.com, that’s where you can find me, lots of great information there.
+Chris Lopez: It’s www.kettlebellworkouts.com; you can find me with lots of great information there.

 Take care and bye-bye